JBZoo/CSV-Blueprint/README.md

   * Complex rules (like "if field `A` is not empty, then field `B` should be not empty too").
   * Extending with custom rules and custom report formats.
 Plugins?
   * Input encoding detection + `BOM` (right now it's experimental).
 It works but not so accurate...
 UTF-8/16/32 is the best choice for now.

-* **Release workflow**
-  * Auto insert tool version into the Docker image and phar file.
-It's important to know the version of the tool you are using.
-  * Show version as part of output.

 * **Performance and optimization**
   * Benchmarks as part of the CI(?) and Readme.
 It's important to know how much time the validation process takes.